Open Kindergarten project

 Our first step (2015)

-Parenting across Scotland’s work in this area goes back to 2015 when Clare Simpson, PAS’ previous director, undertook a Churchill Fellowship to Sweden, Norway and Denmark to explore those countries approaches to supporting families in the early years.
+Parenting Across Scotland’s work in this area goes back to 2015 when Clare Simpson, PAS’ previous director, undertook a Churchill Fellowship to Sweden, Norway and Denmark to explore those countries approaches to supporting families in the early years.
 A key feature of the study visit was understanding how they used the Open Kindergarten approach.

 Read Clare’s original report here>

-Stage One (2018)
+Phase One (2018)

-In 2018, Parenting across Scotland teamed up with Children in Scotland and the University of Stirling to undertake a feasibility study to explore whether the Open Kindergarten model could be adapted to Scotland to improve outcomes for children in the early years.
+In 2018, Parenting Across Scotland teamed up with Children in Scotland and the University of Stirling to undertake a feasibility study to explore whether the Open Kindergarten model could be adapted to Scotland to improve outcomes for children in the early years.

 The conclusions of that study were that Open Kindergartens could:

-- Meet parents’ support and learning needs more effectively
+• Meet parents’ support and learning needs more effectively

-- Provide parents with critical peer support
+• Provide parents with critical peer support

-- Upskill the early years workforce, particularly on parental engagement
+• Upskill the early years workforce, particularly on parental engagement

-- Represent a sustainable and financially viable model, readily capable of being upscaled and, most importantly, contribute to achieving better and more equitable outcomes for children.
+• Represent a sustainable and financially viable model, readily capable of being upscaled and, most importantly, contribute to achieving better and more equitable outcomes for children.

 Read the feasibility study here >

-Stage Two (2019-2020)
+Phase Two (2019-2020)

 Between April 2019 and April 2020, the three partners worked with Midlothian Sure Start and the City of Edinburgh Council to pilot the project at two contrasting early years settings based in Edinburgh and Midlothian.